JRBhat/Portfolio/README.md

 VBA sub folder:
 Files contain script that was used for a weather downtime analysis tool given large Metocean datasets

-More uploads coming soon...Staz tuned!
+More uploads coming soon...Stay tuned!